Yelp/puppet-cron/README.md

 **WARNING**: This module still has some "Yelpisms".
 Watch out!

+Please open an [issue](https://github.com/Yelp/puppet-cron/issues) if you encounter one.
+Bonus points for a PR!! :)

 ## Description

 Cron is the foundation of any great architecture.
 Don't let anyone else tell you differently :)